Revolutions in India

 14. Silver: Eggs (Poultry)

 Dr.M.S.Swaminathan has recently called upon the farmers to increase productivity of the lands in a sustained manner.
 Productivity must be doubled or tripled instead of an annual single-digit increase.
 Along with the use of traditional wisdom, they must optimally adopt technological advancements in agriculture.
-Technological innovations will increase the productivity of different crops and this will lead to
+Technological innovations will increase the productivity of different crops and this will lead to an evergreen revolution.

 Its really helpful for competitive exams and here we could find all colour revlstns.